 Acupuncture is a time-tested therapy used to promote health and treat sickness by balancing the body’s energies.
 This is done by inserting fine, virtually painless, single-use needles into specific acupuncture points where they remain as the patient relaxes for up to 45 minutes.
 This drug-free therapy can be used in conjunction with conventional medicine.

-Emily Dunn, registered acupuncturist is trained in classical acupuncture as well as Dr. Tan's Balance Method and the Master Tong acupuncture point system.
+Emily Dunn, a registered acupuncturist with over 10 years of experience, is trained in classical acupuncture as well as Dr. Tan's Balance Method and the Master Tong acupuncture point system.